 It is possible to edit existing styles within EndNote to create your own.
 This can be useful if you are submitting an article to a specific journal and their style is not available for EndNote.
 In this case choose a similar style and edit it.
 See our guide for detailed instructions.

 It is possible to attach PDFs to references in EndNote so everything is stored together.
-The PDFs you attach will be stored in the Data folder associated with your library.
+You can then open the PDFs via the Summary view and annotate them.
+Attached PDFs are stored in the Data folder associated with your library.

 2. Click Choose and locate a PDF you wish to convert to a reference in your EndNote with the PDF attached.
 If you have a collection of PDFs saved in one folder, choose File -> Import > Folder.